Better to have, and not need, than to need, and not have.Franz Kafka

 New York takes the view that an individual is mentally incapable when he or she is unable to understand the implications of the document they are signing.
 While this sounds like a rigid black-and-white line exists (either the individual is mentally capable or not), the reality of the matter is that legal capacity is a variable issue that is best determined in the presence of an elder law attorney.
 Such determination is typically seen from two sides: the individual’s abilities (which may change from day to day) and the level of understanding required of the document to be signed (a contract requires a greater understanding than a Will).

-Antony M. Eminowicz, Esq is experienced in planning for clients so as to eliminate most or all of the hassle and stress involved in making decisions during a period of incapacity.
+Antony M. Eminowicz, PLLC is experienced in planning for clients so as to eliminate most or all of the hassle and stress involved in making decisions during a period of incapacity.
 As a bare minimum, the documents that everybody should have include:

 - Durable Power of Attorney